-MCC provides equal opportunities to all employees and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
+Metropolitan Community College (MCC) provides equal opportunities to all employees and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.

 Faculty, staff and administrators work together to foster and create an environment that stimulates intellectual growth and nurtures academic freedom for students and instructors alike.
 We offer a wide variety of jobs, both full-time and part-time, to fulfill MCC's mission and vision and align with our strategic plan.

 Create account, search MCC job listings, apply for jobs, find applicant resources, FAQs.

 Preparing students, serving communities, creating opportunities for all.

 MCC will be the Kansas City region's college of choice where all are encouraged to learn, discover and engage.

 The Board of Trustees and employees of Metropolitan Community College are committed to the success of all MCC students in realizing their personal academic and career goals.
 The MCC Strategic Plan provides direction for how the College achieves the mission and vision each day in serving students in our region.